Dave-team/Knowledge-base/Relationships.md

     - Your partner genuinely respects you
     - Your partner has her act together, is not stupid, clueless, uneducated, or rudderless, has good values and acts on them, can deal with problems in her life , understands what’s important to you and supports it, makes you a better person

+## Love languages
+Think of it as it: every has a tank filled with emotions.
+Once the tank with love emotions becomes empty, the relationship is in serious danger.
+Our goal is to make sure that the love tank of our partner is always full.
+A full love tank and a healthy relationship enables us to reach our full potential.
+Without it, we will always be missing that part of our lives.
+Just ask her how full it is and what you can possibly do to make it even fuller.

+To discover your love language:
+- What hurts you when your spouse does something?
+The opposite is a primary language
+- What have you requested most often from your spouse?
+That’s likely an important love language
+- I what way do you express love?

+**Words of affirmation**
+- Give your spouse compliments.
+This is not just about how they look, it can be something like: I really appreciate you doing the dishes tonight.
+- Words of affirmation also include encouraging words: support your spouse in them achieving their goals.
+This will only work when your spouse is in fact looking to achieve these goals in the first place.
+- Kind words: be extremely honest when you give compliments.
+When we are hurt, we need to communicate that clearly and state it in such a way that shows that we care.
+“I felt disappointed and hurt that you didn’t help me tonight”.
+This is showing that you are open and vulnerable – you want your spouse to know how you feel and this shows that you care
+- Humble words: when you need something from your spouse, make requests, not demands and be kind.

+**Quality time**
+- Quality conversation – talk about experiences, thoughts, feelings and desires.
+Key here is that I should not analyse someone else’s situation and provide my thoughts around what the person should or should not do.
+Instead, I should listen and only provide my thoughts when this is asked for.
+People want to sympathy and to be listened to – show them that you understand the pressure and stress that you are a part of.
+People want to be understood
+- Learning to talk – quality conversation is not just listening to the other.
+It is also making yourself vulnerable and sharing your feeling and emotions.
+Allow your spouse in your life.
+In order to do so, become more aware of your own emotions.
+E.g. keep a small notebook and make notes whenever you feel certain emotions.
+- Quality activities.
+Do things together that you both like doing.
+Sometimes, you also just need to do something that your spouse really wants to do.
+You do these things because you care about her and want to keep her love tank full.
+Also, she will then do things with you that you care strongly about whereas she cares less strong about those things.
+  - Ask your spouse for a list of activities that she’d like to do and then step by step do these activities.
+  - Set aside time every week to ask one another deeply personal and hard questions.
+Perhaps give the questions in advance so the other can think about them: best / worst teacher, influence of religion, when were you the proudest, etc.
+  - Discuss a chapter of a book you’re both reading

+**Gifts**
+This expresses that you think of the other person and that is all that matters – not the actual value of the gift.
+To get a feeling of what to give, listen to your spouse as she will most likely drop some notes now and then about what she’d like to receive / get.
+Another good indication is seeing what she has bought others or what she got excited about.
+Do not wait for special occasions to give gifts.
+Amazing gifts are the one where you do something yourself.
+Sometimes, the best gift to give is yourself – this is when your spouse needs you to just be present at important moments.

+**Acts of service**
+Doing things your spouse would like you to do.
+Clean things, fix things, do things when she’s not in the mood or doesn’t have time.

+**Physical touch**
+Hold hands, touch, kiss, hug, and have sex.
+To understand where/how to touch your spouse, ask him/her.
+Put your hand on her shoulder or slightly bump into each other when in the kitchen.

 ## Gifts
 - The gesture matters - it's about showing love and appreciation
 - Ideas could always be around experiences and something personal or handmade